HSBNE-Archive/Policy/Rules/Rules.md

 17. #### Functions of secretary

-    The secretary’s functions include, but are not limited to—
+    The Secretary’s functions include, but are not limited to -

     1.  keeping minutes of each meeting and publishing those minutes to the website; and